bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 considered and understood.
 Impossibility bears logical consequences that enable possibilities of simplification and optimisation[^why-restrictions].

-[^why-restrictions]: E.g. pure functions (the impossibility of site-effects) allow
+[^why-restrictions]: For example, pure functions (the impossibility of site-effects) allow
-      to derive, reorder or memoize execution, fuse or inline expressions at compile-time; immutable values (the impossibility of mutation) allows to share data without copying it.
+      to derive, reorder or memoize execution or to fuse or inline expressions at compile-time; immutable values (the impossibility of mutation) allow to share data without copying it.

 By composing systems out of a few specific and restricted constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a